Consent (criminal law): Consensual activity

 The problem has always been to decide at what level the victim's consent becomes ineffective.
 Historically in the UK, the defense was denied when the injuries caused amounted to a maim (per Hawkins' Pleas of the Crown (8th ed.)
 1824).
 In R v Donovan (1934) AER 207 in which Swift J. stated the general rule that:

 However, consent is valid in a range of circumstances, including contact sports (such as boxing or mixed martial arts), as well as tattooing and piercing.
 But in the context of sadomasochism, Lord Mustill in R v Brown (1993) has set the level just below actual bodily harm.
-R v Wilson (1996), which involved a case where a husband branded his wife's buttocks, upheld that consent can be a valid defence.
+R v Wilson (1996), which involved a case where a husband branded his wife's buttocks, upheld that consent can be a valid defense.
 The act was considered comparable to tattooing, whilst Brown applied specifically to sadomasochism.

 The issue of consent in the course of sado-masochistic sexual activity was considered in R v Stein (2007), a case in which a participant died as a result of being gagged.
 The court held that, even if the victim had consented to a being restrained and gagged, his consent was invalid because there was no way for him to communicate its withdrawal once the gag was in his mouth.

 For sado-masochism, R v Boyea (1992) 156 JPR 505 was another application of the ratio decidendi in Donovan that even if she had actually consented to injury by allowing the defendant to put his hand into her vagina and twist it, causing internal and external injuries to her vagina and bruising on her pubis, the woman's consent (if any) would have been irrelevant.
 The court took judicial notice of the change in social attitudes to sexual matters, but "the extent of the violence inflicted… went far beyond the risk of minor injury to which, if she did consent, her consent would have been a defence".
 In R v Brown, the House of Lords rejected the defense on public policy grounds (see below).
 This is an application of the general rule that, once an actus reus with an appropriate mens rea has been established, no defense can be admitted, but the evidence may be admitted to mitigate the sentence.